-The validity of a LB can be discussed by the change of processor distribution between sub-jobs throughout the simulation.
-For the result of a 256 cores (=16 nodes) simulation in Fig. 15, both CFD and MD subtasks are assigned with 8 nodes initially.
-From the next simulation loops, the processor distribution converges to 3 to 13 nodes between CFD and MD respectively and this ratio is maintained throughout the simulation.
-CFD and MD computation times change from 260 -- 1235 seconds at initial loop to 705 -- 850 seconds after load-balancing.
-Simulation runtimes are measured to be about 35 seconds longer than the slower simulation (MD simulation) per each simulation loop, which are the overhead by the initialization , I/O (), and communication between coupled applications.
+The validity of a LB can be discussed in terms of the change of processor distribution between sub-jobs throughout the simulation.
+For the result of the 256 cores (=16 nodes) simulation in Fig. 15, both CFD and MD subtasks were assigned with 8 nodes initially.
+From the next simulation loops, the processor distribution converged to 3 to 13 nodes between CFD and MD, respectively.
+This ratio was maintained throughout the simulation.
+CFD and MD computation times changed from 260 to 1235 seconds at the initial loop to 705 to 850 seconds after load balancing.
+Simulation runtimes were measured to be about 35 seconds longer than the slower simulation (MD simulation) per each simulation loop, which is the overhead by the initialization , I/O (input/output) and communication between coupled applications.

-The result of computation time evolution in 512 cores (=32 nodes) case is presented in Fig. 16.
-Compared to the above experiment when smaller cores are used, the load-balancing solution shows noisier pattern.
-In detail, a LB fails to find the optimal solution at the first simulation loop, and the node allocation after load-balancing fluctuates between 3 -- 29 and 4 -- 28 nodes to each application.
-This is caused by two reasons.
-First, individual code has poor scalability.
-Initial simulation time for CFD and MD applications are measured around 230 and 780 seconds and the LB proposes the node distribution from 16 -- 16 to 8 -- 24.
-However, the computation time at the next simulation loop are measured to be 275 and 680 seconds, respectively.
+The result for the case of computation time evolution in 512 cores (=32 nodes) is presented in Fig. 16.
+Compared with the above experiment, which uses smaller cores, the load-balancing solution showed a noisier pattern.
+In detail, an LB failed to find the optimal solution at the first simulation loop, and the node allocation after load balancing fluctuated between 3–29 and 4–28 nodes in each application, which was caused by two reasons.
+First, the individual code has poor scalability.
+The initial simulation time for CFD and MD applications measured around 230 and 780 seconds, and the LB proposed a node distribution from 16–16 to 8–24.
+However, the computation time at the next simulation loop was measured to be 275 and 680 seconds, respectively.
 Therefore, the LB has to search for the optimal solution one more time.
-This is the limit of load-balancing functions which are incorporated in schedulers, since they have to manage black-box applications with unknown problem size based on restricted information.
-Another reason for the fluctuation is the momentary overhead in computing system.
-In our experiment, MD simulation times when 28 nodes are used vary from 610 seconds to 880 seconds, depending on the magnitude of internal overhead.
-This evaluates the necessity of a LB as a self-correcting tool in response to the instability of a system.
+Load balancing functions that are incorporated in schedulers cannot avoid this iterative searching, since they have to manage black-box applications without getting any information to estimate the problem size.
+Another reason for the fluctuation is the momentary overhead in the computing system.
+In our experiment, when 28 nodes are used, MD simulation times vary from 610 seconds to 880 seconds, depending on the magnitude of the internal overhead.
+This variation indicates the necessity of an LB as a self-correcting tool in response to the instability of the system.

-Two things remained for open discussions are how to effectively measure the actual simulation time of individual task and how to determine the number of simulation loops.
-We put time checking routines in between inter-domain communication routine and accumulate the time for running iteration loop of each code.
-Based on our knowledge, there is no way of systemically gathering the individual simulation time except this manual deployment.
-Regarding the number of simulation loops, excessive number of loops increases the I/O-related overhead (storing check-pointing solution and restarting from that); insufficient number of loops increases the simulation time at initial imbalanced configuration and degrades the capability of a LB for adapting to the unpredicted internal overhead.
+Two things remained for open discussion: 1) how to effectively measure the actual simulation time of individual task, and 2) how to determine the number of simulation loops.
+We put time checking routines between the inter-domain communication routine and accumulated the time for running the iteration loop of each code.
+Based on our knowledge, there is no way to systemically gather the individual simulation times except by this manual deployment.
+Regarding the number of simulation loops, an excessive number of loops increases the I/O-related overhead (storing the check-pointing solution and restarting from that).
+An insufficient number of loops increases the simulation time at the initial imbalanced configuration and degrades the capability of the LB for adapting to the unpredicted internal overhead.

 Next Step: Further Refinement